This is the multi-page printable view of this section. Click here to print.

 Butler can send two kinds of alert messages via Teams:

-• When a scheduled or started from the QMC reload task is somehow stopped.
+• When a reload task is somehow stopped/aborted.

 See the Concepts section for additional details.